 THE FANTASTIC MIXES WITH THE REALITY OF THE CHARACTERS

 - DALMAN, an actor, desperately wants to find visibility in the cinema industry by obtaining the role of Taliesin, the bard capable of the most famous metamorphoses in the Pendragon cycle. - OWEN, a designer in the aerospace fields, is face to face with a gigantic creature, a military aircraft, as majestic as confronting, threatening, invincible, a real contemporary Dragon. - JOE, a private driver, by his ambiguous relationship with his new client, RAY, a corrupt powerful man, is in internal conflict.
 His code of honour, in this dominant-dominated role that he could overthrow, is put to a severe test.
 Chivalrous ethics invoking the disregard for profit in the service of a valorous cause. - PATRICIA, a landscaper thanks to her knowledge of Nature is anchored and identifies herself with the nourishing element.
-The tree in Celtic culture is sacred, link between the three worlds: terrestrial, celestial and underground.
-It is the symbol of the universe.- WENDY, the Mother, is an obscure and pure entity of desire.
+The tree in Celtic culture is sacred, symbol of the universe.- WENDY, the Mother, is an obscure and pure entity of desire.
 Woman with an ageless beauty, strong charisma.
 Queen- woman, powerful and zealous: mirror entity of a past matriarchal society.

 Image credit France Hervé

 It is at the center of this symbolic meeting, almost telluric between the elements, that the Octopus appears.
 In the film, she augurs the dreamy rebirth of the Mother, as the reconnection of the divided members of the same family.
 In the Inter-arts form, the Octopus will find its place singularly.
 In an empirical and all-powerful way.
-Fears, Amazement, Wonders, Discoveries.
-Without trying to elucidate anything, FORM 3 opens the fields of possibilities in a variation of scenes more evocative, than explicit.
+FORM 3 opens the fields of possibilities in a variation of scenes more evocative, than explicit.